My wife and I love watching birds, enjoying their colors, behavior, and songs, and we are always looking for ways to attract more of them to our yard.

 Birds that feed on the ground are reluctant to use feeders placed above the ground, while those that feed on trees and bushes are reluctant to use feeders on or near the ground.
 Ideally, one or multiple feeders with several types of food or a mixture of seeds will be placed at levels that will attract a wide variety of birds.

 Platform or Tray Feeder

-Platform feeders are the most simple and most effective to feed a wide variety of birds.
+Platform feeders are the most simple and most effective for feeding a wide variety of birds.
 When filled with a diverse type of food, platform feeders attract birds from buntings and woodpeckers to cardinals, blue jays, and doves.
-Elevated platform feeders are safer and have the advantage that seed doesn’t spoil as quickly as seed placed directly on the ground.
+Elevated platform feeders are safer and have the advantage that the seed doesn’t spoil as quickly as the seed placed directly on the ground.

 A tube feeder is the best choice if you will have just one type of feeder in your yard.
 Fill it with a blend of seeds, and you’ll attract many birds.
 Some tube feeders are made specifically for nyjer seed or small-sized bird seeds, which is the favorite food of small-beaked birds, such as goldfinches and siskins.

 There are several types of suet holders.
 Cage holders are the most popular and are typically made of coated wire.
 Suet Logs consist of a log with pre-drilled holes, which are used for inserting suet plugs.
 Mesh Bags can be hung and filled with suet for small clinging birds.
 Open Trays are good for placing pieces of suet for many birds to sample.
 This is also a great way to get birds to try suet if they aren’t used.